fidelity/seq2pat/README.md

 Supported by Seq2Pat, we proposed **Dichotomic Pattern Mining** ([X. Wang and S. Kadioglu, 2022](https://arxiv.org/abs/2201.09178)) to analyze the correlations between mined patterns and different outcomes of sequences.
 DPM allows generating feature vectors based on mined patterns and plays an integrator role between Sequential
-Pattern Mining and the downstream modeling tasks as shown in [Ghosh et. al. 2022](https://www.frontiersin.org/articles/10.3389/frai.2022.868085/full) for clickstream intent prediction and intruder detection.
+Pattern Mining and the downstream modeling tasks as shown in [Ghosh et. al., Frontiers'22](https://www.frontiersin.org/articles/10.3389/frai.2022.868085/full) for clickstream intent prediction and intruder detection.
 An example on how to run DPM and generate pattern embeddings can be found in
 [Dichotomic Pattern Mining Notebook](https://github.com/fidelity/seq2pat/blob/master/notebooks/dichotomic_pattern_mining.ipynb).

 ## Installation